chromium/chromium/docs/unsafe_buffers.md

-TODO: Write about `UNSAFE_BUFFERS()` for rare exceptions where the correctness of pointer bounds can be fully explained and encapsulated, such as within a data structure.
+TODO: Write about `UNSAFE_BUFFERS()` for rare exceptions where the correctness of pointer bounds can be fully explained and encapsulated, such as within a data structure or when working with Operating System and C-like APIs.